-- See the counselor to obtain the Application for Advanced Standing Credit.
+- See the academic advisor to obtain the Application for Advanced Standing Credit.

 - Complete the Application for Advanced Standing Credit.
 There is no fee for the military evaluation.
 (Note: Application for military credit does not guarantee that credit will be granted).

-- Return the application to the counselor along with the official military transcript for routing to the Registrar’s Office.
+- Return the application to the academic advisor along with the official military transcript for routing to the Registrar’s Office.

 If you have comments or suggestions, e-mail the HCC Transfer Office.